 What Is the Dollar Sign in Excel and What Function Does It Have?

-The dollar sign is a symbol in Excel whose purpose is to reference a particular cell that will not change in the future.
+The dollar sign ($) is a symbol in Excel which purpose is to reference a particular cell that will not change in the future.
 You may also use it to refer to an entire row or column rather than just one cell.

 The dollar sign as a symbol represents a specific cell, which can be absolute, relative, or mixed.